What I still haven’t covered is seasonality.

 Note that you’ll find this info inside the Campaigns tab in your account.

 2. Create this GA custom report

-If you’re an eCommerce company and your budget is mostly spent on AdWords, then here’s a handy custom report you can download to your GA account.
+If you’re an eCommerce company and your marketing campaign budget is mostly spent on AdWords, then here’s a handy custom report you can download to your GA account.